devinkr/js-array-methods/readme.md

 }
 ```

-If we want, we can write a function that encapsulates the operation taken on each instructor object...
+If we want, we can write a function that encapsulates the operation taken on
+each instructor object:

 ```js
 function printInstructorGreeting (instructor) {